 While New Hampshire’s statute does not require the parties settle their dispute, it does provide homeowners and residential contractors with an opportunity to explore sensible solutions before running into court, which is always a good idea.

 Homeowners and contractors involved in a residential construction dispute should be sure to consult with an attorney.
 New Hampshire’s “Notice and Opportunity to Repair” statue includes additional deadlines and requirements which are not discussed here.
 Both sides will also need to have a clear understanding of their rights as they engage in this process.

 Perkins Thompson regularly advises contractors and homeowners in construction disputes.
-For more information, please call Joe Talbot or Dawn Harmon at 207-774-2635, or email them at email@example.com and firstname.lastname@example.org.
+For more information, please call Joe Talbot at 207-774-2635, or email him at email@example.com.